Len Picota

-Lenin Alberto Picota (born July 23, 1966 in Panama) is a former professional baseball pitcher.
-He played two seasons in the Korea Baseball Organization for the Hanwha Eagles in 2002–2003.
+Lenin Alberto Picota (born July 23, 1966) is a Panamanian former professional baseball pitcher.
+He played two seasons in the KBO League for the Hanwha Eagles, and five seasons in the Chinese Professional Baseball League (CPBL) for the Mercuries Tigers, Taipei Gida, Sinon Bulls.
 During his career, Picota has gone by multiple names, his full name (Lenin) as well as two shortened versions (Len or Leny).

+Playing career

-Picota — a 6 ft 1 in, 185 lb right-hander — was a starting pitching prospect in the St. Louis Cardinals farm system who got as high as AAA but never reached the majors.
-He was signed as a free-agent on December 18, 1983.
+Picota — a 6 ft 1 in, 185 lb right-hander — was a starting pitching prospect in the St. Louis Cardinals farm system who got as high as Triple-A but never reached the major leagues.
+He was signed as a free agent on December 18, 1983.

 Perhaps his best season in the minors was 1986, with the Savannah Cardinals.
 That year, he went 6–2 with a 2.00 ERA in 85 innings.
 Although he walked 67 and struck out only 45, the fact that he gave up only 55 hits attributed to his success.

-1988 was also a good season for him.
+The 1988 campaign was also a good season for Picota.
 With the St. Petersburg Cardinals, he went 11–10 with a 2.89 ERA in 143 innings.
 He only gave up 130 hits that year, but he only struck out 65 batters.
-Apparently, he was not a strikeout pitcher.

 In 2006 Picota represented Panama in the World Baseball Classic.
-He has played a lot of international ball, whether it be in Korea, Mexico or Chinese Taipei.
-He has also played independent baseball with the Nashua Pride.
+He had multiple stints in international based ball leagues, including the KBO League, Mexican League, and Chinese Professional Baseball League.
+He also played independent league baseball with the Nashua Pride.

-In 2007, he pitched three innings in the Pan-American Games, striking out two batters and allowing two runs.
+In 2007, Picota pitched three innings in the Pan-American Games, striking out two batters and allowing two runs.
 Picota was signed by the Montreal Expos at one point in his career after playing foreign ball for seven years.
-He was released before Opening Day.
+He was released by the team before Opening Day.

+Coaching career

-Picota was announced as manager for the Saraperos de Saltillo of the Mexican Baseball League for the 2017-18 season.
+Picota served as the manager for the Saraperos de Saltillo of the Mexican League for the 2018 and 2019 seasons.